holochain-gym/holochain-gym.github.io/docs/developers/basic/entries.md

 In the `Entry Contents` you see three things:

 1. `Entry Hash` - the unique adress of this specific entry.
-If you create another `"greeting_text"` entry by repeating the previous steps and inspect the details of the new object you will see the `Entry Hash` is completely different.
+Add another greeting and inspect the details.
+You will see that the hashes are completely different.
 [Hashes](https://developer.holochain.org/docs/glossary/#hash) have some interesting properties and benefits which we will learn more about in the next exercise.

-2. `"entry_type"` is specific to the Holochain technology underpinning our app.
+2. `entry_type` is specific to the Holochain technology underpinning our app.
 There are four types of entries: Agent, App, CapClaim, and CapGrant.
 For this exercise we limit our focus to [App entries](https://developer.holochain.org/docs/glossary/#app-entry).

-3. `"greeting_text"` is a custom field so you can give it a different name if you want to.
+3. `content` is a custom field so you can give it a different name if you want to.
 You could add more fields as well, but for now one will do.

 ## Getting ready